JOACIM TÅG

 The course is targeted at PhD students in Economics interested in exploring firm and worker dynamics, as well as for PhD students in Finance seeking to understand how corporate financial policies interact with labor markets.
 It is particularly useful for PhD students interested in working on these topics with Nordic administrative datasets.

-The course will be held in person in Helsinki at Hanken (Arkadiankatu 22) in November 2025.
-There is a mandatory online introductory lecture in October.
+The course in 2025 will be held in person at Hanken (Arkadiankatu 22, Helsinki) from Monday November 10th starting at 12.30 to Friday November 14th ending at 11.45.
+There is a mandatory online introductory lecture on the 27th of October at 12.30 to 14.00 Helsinki time.
 The invitation to the introductory lecture will be sent to your Hanken assigned email.

 The grade consists of in-class participation (20%), a paper presentation (20%), and a course assignment (60%).
 PhD students must also submit three referee reports on labor and finance papers of their choice.